 For your safety and comfort, we’re limiting admissions to our museums through timed ticketing so that the number of visitors will never exceed 15% of building capacity at any given time.
 Members must also reserve their free timed tickets in advance.

 Discounts for Access/EBT card holders, Military, and Students at Pitt, CMU, and Chatham are available for visitors on a limited walk-up basis.
 Eligible visitors are asked not to purchase a timed ticket but to request a discount from Visitor and Museums Services staff upon arrival at the museum.
 Please bring your ID with you for your discount and entry.
 To reserve a specific time in advance with the above applicable discounts, you can call us at 412-622-3131.

 Timed ticketing to visit Powdermill Nature Reserve is currently not required.

 At Carnegie Museums, we are committed to the safety of our staff and all who visit.
 Our visitor guidelines are designed to help keep you and our staff members and volunteers safe while you enjoy your experiences at the museums.
 Visitors will receive temperature screenings when they arrive and are required to wear masks and observe social distancing during their visits.

-Before arrival, visitors should consider the following:
+Before arrival, visitors to Carnegie Museums of Art and Natural History should consider the following: